 Many contracts also require a written instrument of some kind of paper as a kind of proof of the contract.

-Every contract begins with an offer.
+Every contract begins with an Offer.
 An offer must be communicated clearly and with terms that are clearly defined and include essential elements such as price, quality, or quantity for example.
 Without these defining elements, an offer isn’t valid and doesn’t exist.

-After an offer is made, the next step in the formation of a contract is acceptance.
+After an offer is made, the next step in the formation of a contract is Acceptance.
 If an offer is not accepted, all parties go back to the negotiating table.

 Acceptance must be clearly communicated by the accepting party to the party making the offer.
-It is important to note that ignoring an offer or just not responding does not constitute a valid acceptance of the offer.
+It is important to note that ignoring an offer or just not responding does not constitute valid acceptance of the offer.
 Failure to reject does not entail acceptance.

-The concept of consideration, not to be confused with mutuality of obligation, is a little different than one might expect.
+The concept of Consideration, not to be confused with the Mutuality of Obligation, is a little different than one might expect.
 Consideration is, in general, the price of the contract.
-While typically this is expressed in a money amount, this needn’t be the case.
+While typically this is expressed in a dollar amount, this needn’t be the case.
 Parties can also trade items or services of similar value in which they both benefit.

 All contracts must be mutually agreed upon by the parties involved.
 In legal parlance, this is often known as a “meeting of the minds” wherein each party’s objective perception of what the contract entails matches.
 In essence, each party must be agreeing to the same thing.
-If there is no mutual agreement, no “meeting of the minds,” there is no contract.
+If there is no mutual Agreement, no “meeting of the minds,” there is no contract.

 Parties that enter into a contract must have the legal capacity to do so.
 You cannot, for example, enter into a contract with a minor.
-Furthermore, each party must have been competent when the contract was made.
-They must have the legal capacity and be mentally competent.
+Furthermore, each party must have been Competent when the contract was made.
+They must have legal capacity and be mentally competent.
 You cannot, for example, enter into a contract with someone who is incompetent or has been adjudicated to be of limited mental capacity.